 45. There is a penis museum in Reykjavik.

-46. Icelanders swim in swimming pools outside all year around.
+46. Icelanders swim in outdoor swimming pools year-round.

-47. The comedian Jón Gnarr was elected the mayor of Reykjavik in 2010 and served 4 years.
+47. The comedian Jón Gnarr was elected the mayor of Reykjavik in 2010 and served four years.
 One of his campaign promises was not to fulfill any of his campaign promises.

 48. For many years, Iceland had the biggest banana plantation in Europe.

-49. Látrabjarg in the Westfjords is Europe’s biggest bird cliff and Europe’s westernmost part.
+49. Látrabjarg in the Westfjords is Europe’s biggest bird cliff and its westernmost point.

 50. 65% of Icelandic children are born outside marriage.